If you've been training for at least three

 READ, STUDY AND LEARN:

-I know you're just a budding
+I know you're just a budding "intermediate"

-"intermediate" now, but would you like to know how to rapidly blast through the
+now, but would you like to know how to rapidly blast through the intermediate

-the advanced stage and become an expert?
-If so, here's how: Read one hour a
+stage and become an expert?
+If so, here's how: Read one hour a day, five days a

-day, five days a week, about training, nutrition, and personal achievement.
-In
+week, about training, nutrition, and personal achievement.
+In three years you

-three years you will be an expert.
+will be an expert.

-Suppose you only read 30 minutes a day,
+Suppose you only read 30 minutes a day, but

-but you do it every day as a discipline.
+you do it every day as a discipline.
 That's one book per week, 52 books per

 year, 520 books in ten years.
 Think about the level of knowledge you'll